|Tec 4 Joseph Stanley

 Joseph trained with his tank company at Ft.
 Knox, Kentucky for nearly a year.
 It was at this time that he attended cook's school and became a cook for B Company.
 While training, he became best friends with Henry Deckert, who was also being trained as a cook and was also from Maywood.
 At this time, he also met Catherine Lloyd from Lawrenceburg, Kentucky.
 He called her "Katie".

-In the late summer of 1941, Joseph took part in maneuvers in Louisiana.
+In the late summer of 1941, Joseph took part in maneuvers in Louisiana from September 1 through 30.
 His job was to make sure the tankers were fed.
 It was after the maneuvers that the members of the 192nd were informed they were going to remain behind at Camp Polk instead of returning to Ft.
 Knox.
 None of the men had any idea why this was being done.
 It was on the side of a hill that they learned they were being sent overseas as part of Operation PLUM.
 Joseph received leave, returned to Kentucky, and married Katie.

 For the next seventeen days the tankers spent much of their time removing cosmoline from their weapons.
 They also spent a large amount of time loading ammunition belts.
 The plan was for them, with the 194th Tank Battalion, to take part in maneuvers.